Decarbonizing the Transportation Sector with E-mobility |

 What’s so good about e-mobility?

-Electric cars are much more energy-efficient than motorised vehicles, so you can feel good about reducing your carbon footprint, as they use less energy.
+Electric vehicles (EVs) are much more energy-efficient than conventional internal combustion vehicles, so you can feel good about reducing your carbon footprint, as they use less energy.
 100%-EVs are the more environmentally friendly choice as they themselves produce zero emissions (depending on the power source that powers the grid where the EV is charged, the EV can be entirely zero-emission if the grid is powered by renewable energy).
-They're also much cheaper to operate since you'll only need to charge the battery rather than buying gas or oil.

 For more on electric vehicles, please see: